isabella232/BitHeroesS20/Meghna/README.md

 *Creating a New Class in Database*

 1. Let's create a new folder.
-In your `Solution Explorer`, right click on `SchedulingBotWebApp`.
+In your `Solution Explorer`, right-click on `SchedulingBotWebApp`.
 Then, hover over `Add` and select `New Folder`.
 Name the folder `Database`.
 Here's a visual to help you do this:

    ![](Screenshots/Screenshot%20(21).png)